 A core feature of the workshop curriculum is a computational neuroscience/data science research project.
 With faculty guidance, students collaborate to develop a project that explores these open data sets.
 The students present their project proposals at the end of the first week of the course and the outcome of their work at the conclusion of the workshop to faculty and fellow participants.
 Previous projects from this course have been developed into publications and presented at scientific conferences.

 Applications for the 2021 course are now closed.
-We hope to hold the 2021 workshop in person in Friday Harbor, WA; please see further details below.
 Incomplete applications will not be considered.
 We cannot accept late applications.
-Please contact email@example.com with questions.
+Please contact firstname.lastname@example.org with questions.

-Partial support for the Summer Workshop on the Dynamic Brain is provided by the Simons Foundation.
+Partial support for the Summer Workshop on the Dynamic Brain is provided by the Simons Foundation's Collaboration for the Global Brain.

 Workshop dates: August 22 - September 5, 2021